gitliber/SentimentAnalysisRNN-miniguide/README.md

 You can see in the output above that the dataset is labeled into two categories, either 0 or 1, which represents the sentiment of the review.
 The whole dataset contains 9998 unique words and the average review length is 234 words, with a standard deviation of 173 words.

+If you look at the data you will realize it has been already pre-processed.
+All words have been mapped to integers and the integers represent the words sorted by their frequency.
+This is very common in text analysis to represent a dataset like this.
+So 4 represents the 4th most used word, 5 the 5th most used word and so on...
+The integer 1 is reserved for the start marker, the integer 2 for an unknown word and 0 for padding.

 Now we will look at a single training example:

 print("Label:", targets[0])